Pathway to Homeownership

 I can barely make ends meet every month!
 How do you expect me to save any money?

-Most people are surprised by how quickly they are able to find at least $25 per month to save in their account.
-For some, finding $25 to save can be as easy as rearranging the phone services they pay for every month, but almost never use.
+Most people are surprised by how quickly they are able to find at least $100 per month to save in their account.
+For some, finding $100 to save can be as easy as rearranging the phone services they pay for every month, but almost never use.
 For others, having coffee at home instead of buying a cup on the way to work is the way they find extra savings.
-All of our savers have the opportunity to sign up for the My Budget Coach program to help them create a budget.
+Participants are required to enroll in the Budget Coach program to help them create a budget and help them reach their financial goals.
 This serves as a great foundation to help you save and reach your chosen asset goal.

 How do we know Prosperity Accounts will be used as intended?

 Provisions are built in to ensure compliance.
 Savers are informed of the eligible uses for Prosperity Accounts, face penalties for misuse, and are motivated to comply because Prosperity Accounts provide a route to their dreams.
-United Way holds the matching funds in a separate account, and only writes a check at the time the account holder is ready to purchase their asset.
-Checks are written only to eligible vendors such as the seller of a home or institution; a rental property owner; lease management agency; or an automobile dealer.
+The match funds are provided by the Frederick County Department of Housing and Community Development, and the participant's lender will work directly with the County to access the funds when a participant fulfills all the program requirements and is ready to purchase a home.
+Checks are written only to eligible vendors such as the seller of a home, title company or home inspection company.

 Will I lose my Social Security disability benefits if I participate in a Prosperity Account?

-No. Participating in a Prosperity Account (also known as Individual Development Accounts – IDAs) will NOT cause you to lose your Social Security disability benefits.
+No. Participating in a Prosperity Savings Homebuyer Program (also known as Individual Development Accounts – IDAs) will NOT cause you to lose your Social Security disability benefits.
 Social Security disability benefits can be provided in two ways: through Social Security Disability Insurance (SSDI) or through Supplemental Security Income (SSI).
 For the former (SSDI), any resources or assets do not affect income when determining eligibility or when calculating benefit payment amounts.
 As for SSI, the Social Security website states explicitly that money saved in an Individual Development Account is not counted when determining SSI eligibility or when calculating benefit payments.
-Moreover, in response to a question about the affect of IDA savings on SSI benefits, the website states, “Your SSI benefit will not go down—it might even go up!"
+Moreover, in response to a question about the effect of IDA savings on SSI benefits, the website states, “Your SSI benefit will not go down—it might even go up!"
 This is because the earnings, the matching money, and the interest that goes into your IDA do not count as your income or resources when we figure your SSI benefit.
 In addition, any interest earned on an individual’s own contributions and on matching funds to an IDA is excluded from SSI’s definition of countable income and resources.
-Payouts from an IDA can be made only for a qualified purpose (such as for a vehicle, home, business capitalization, and higher education or training) or for an allowable emergency (as determined by United Way).
-These payouts and emergency withdrawals are also not counted as income for SSI purposes.
+Match funds from the County can only be used to purchase a home.

 Do I need a lot of money to open a Prosperity Account?